 Grab a delicious lunch and some WiFi at Summer Cafe.
 Tucked away in a small side street is one of the town’s most trendy cafes.
-Their yogurt with fruit is a must try and a nice escape from the Filipino food.
+Their yogurt with fruit is a must-try and a little different than Filipino food.

-Don’t forget to explore the hills on the other side on the opposite side of the bay; it felt like pure magic seeing the sun go down from here.
+Don’t forget to explore the hills on the opposite side of the bay; it felt like pure magic seeing the sun go down from here.

 Relax your muscles from the hike at Mt.
-Tapyas in the 40 degrees water of Maquinit Hot Springs.
-The natural salt-water hot spring is surrounded by a mangrove forest, has a beautiful view over the ocean and is a good location to see the sunset as well.
+Tapyas in the 40-degree water of Maquinit Hot Springs.
+The natural salt-water hot spring is surrounded by a mangrove forest, has a beautiful view over the ocean, and is a good location to see the sunset as well.
 The entrance fee is 200 PHP (4 USD) per person.

 How to get to Coron